 Each biomicroscopy parameter will be tabulated by its grade.
-For each biomicroscopy parameter, counts and percentages of eyes that experience an increase of $\geq 2$ grades from baseline (last assessment prior to study lens exposure) to any subsequent visit will be presented.
-A supportive listing will be generated which will include all biomicroscopy data from all visits within the same period for those eyes experiencing the increase.
+For each biomicroscopy parameter, frequencies and percentages of eyes that experience an increase of $\geq 2$ grades from baseline (last assessment prior to study lens exposure) to any subsequent visit within the same period will be presented.
+A supportive listing will be generated which will include all biomicroscopy data from all visits within the same period for those eyes experiencing the $\geq 2$ grades increase.